cuthbertLab/music21/CONTRIBUTING.md

 Bug fixes, optimizations, and documentation improvements also benefit from opening issues first, but it is not required for changes where the necessity is self-evident.
-A draft pull request could also be opened in lieu of an issue if if you expect it might help others appreciate the scope or motivation, or if there are design questions that could be resolved more efficiently by discussing specifics.
+A draft pull request could also be opened in lieu of an issue if you expect it might help others appreciate the scope or motivation, or if there are design questions that could be resolved more efficiently by discussing specifics.